massgov/mayflower-patternlab/CONTRIBUTING.md

 1. Browse to [http://localhost:3000/](http://localhost:3000/) (or port shown in gulp output if you've configured it differently)
 1. Browser will automatically refresh as you make changes

-*Sections about how + what to contribute coming soon...*

 **Note:** It is helpful to have 2 terminal tabs open when working on this project: one to manage `gulp` tasks and the other to manage `git`.
 From the tab running `gulp`, type `CTRL` + `C` to kill that task when you're done.

 ### Pattern Lab notes